SendiAp/Remaining/README.md

-## Ever wondered why bees hum?
-It's because they don't know the words.
+## Why do bees have sticky hair?
+Because they use honey combs!